-Theory 2 credits Lab 3credits

-Prerequisite: Admission to EFDA Program
+Theory 2 credits Lab 3credits Prerequisite: Admission to EFDA Program Co-requisite: DAS207

 DAS209 Expanded Assisting II

 This course is designed to enhance the principles and skills of restorative assisting.
 Emphasis is placed on expanded functions in the area of operative dentistry and other functions as governed by the Ohio State Dental Practice Act.